gregr/demo-livingnet/README.md

 ## Getting Started

 1. Install [Racket 6 or greater](http://download.racket-lang.org/).
+   - On Mac OSX you probably want to use brew: `brew install Caskroom/cask/racket`
 2. Install gregr-misc: `raco pkg install git://github.com/gregr/racket-misc`
 3. Clone this repo and `cd` to it.
 4. Start service and user machines.